jamespmernin/Async-Await-Lesson/README.md

 - EXERCISE: Writing try/catch blocks - 5min
 - EXERCISE: Fetching Github users info with axios - 10min

+## Overview of key words

+- Async
+- Await
+- Try/Catch

 ## Intro To Async

 **What is Async?**

 > Async, or asynchronous is a function that "pauses" until a specified result.

-Let’s emphasize: `await` literally makes JavaScript wait until the promise settles, and then go on with the result.
-That doesn’t cost any CPU resources, because the engine can do other jobs meanwhile: execute other scripts, handle events etc.
+An asynchronous operation is one that allows the computer to “move on” to other tasks while waiting for the asynchronous operation to complete.
+Asynchronous programming means that time-consuming operations don’t have to bring everything else in our programs to a halt.

+There are countless examples of asynchronicity in our everyday lives.
+Cleaning our house, for example, involves asynchronous operations such as a dishwasher washing our dishes or a washing machine washing our clothes.
+While we wait on the completion of those operations, we’re free to do other chores.

+Similarly, web development makes use of asynchronous operations.
+Operations like making a network request or querying a database can be time-consuming, but JavaScript allows us to execute other tasks while awaiting their completion.

 <details>
   <summary><strong>Q: Why do we care?</strong></summary>

-A: We can’t use `await` in regular functions
+A: We can’t use `await` in regular functions.

-If we try to use await in non-async function, there would be a syntax error:
+If we try to use `await` in a non-async function, there would be a syntax error:

 ```javascript
 function fetchData() {